mahandhgh/DecisionTree_For_Covid-19_Dataset/README.md

 A modular implementation of the **Decision Tree classification homework** using the COVID-19 dataset.

 The project is organized so that data preparation, the custom Decision Tree, evaluation, the scikit-learn implementation, and visualization are separated into independent Python modules.
-The original notebook workflow is preserved in `main_modular.ipynb`.

 ---

 ## 1. Project Overview